anhpdd/uniqlo-muji-social-network-analysis/README.md

   - Identify strengths and opportunities in digital marketing strategies

 ## Data Sources
-- Publicly available social media data from TikTok and Instagram accounts of Uniqlo Malaysia and Muji Malaysia
+- Apify web scraper social media data from TikTok and Instagram accounts of Uniqlo Malaysia and Muji Malaysia
-- User comments, likes, shares, and follower networks
+- User comments, likes, and influencers networks

 ## Tools & Technologies
 - Python (for data processing and analysis)